previousdeveloper/AspNetCore-Angular2-Example/README.md

 Features
 =======
 * AspNetCore (aka Asp Net 5 or vNext) as server side framework with purely REST services (JSON)
-* Angular 2 beta as a pure single page application with static typings using typescript for client side code.
+* Angular 2 beta as a pure Single Page Application (SPA) with static typings using typescript for client side code.
 * Angular 2 PathLocationStrategy implemented with URL rewrite on server side.
 This will help to implement server side rendering for faster initial page loads in future.
 * Cookie authentication seed for login/logout/registration